Denmark

 Legislation specifics:

 The Danish legislation stipulates that any foreign citizen intending to have a long-term stay in Denmark and use an automobile, has to re-register the vehicle and use Danish registration plates.
-Two-week time is provided for such re-registration.
+The vehicle should be registered within 30 days of arrival.

 Customs requirements:

-Information regarding goods and cash as well as quantities that are permitted to be brought in/out of the country is available at the website of Bulgarian Customs Agency, HERE.
+Information regarding goods and cash as well as quantities that are permitted to be brought in/out of the country is available at the website of Danish Customs Agency, HERE.

 Road traffic: